soumak77/firebase-mock/README.md

     @param {boolean|int} [delay] in milliseconds
     @returns {MockFirebase}

 Invoke all the operations that have been queued thus far.
-If a numeric delay is specified, this occurs asynchronously.
-Otherwise, it is a synchronous event (at the time flush is called).
+If a numeric delay is passed, this occurs asynchronously.
+Otherwise, it is a synchronous event (at the time `flush` is called).

 This allows Firebase to be used in synchronous tests without waiting for async callbacks.
-It also provides a rudimentary mechanism for simulating locally cached data (events are triggered synchronously when you do on('value') or on('child_added'))
+It also provides a rudimentary mechanism for simulating locally cached data (events are triggered synchronously when you do `on('value')` or `on('child_added')`)

-If you call this multiple times with different delay values, you can invoke the events out of order, as might happen on a network with some latency, or if multiple users update values "simultaneously".
+If you call this multiple times with different delay values, you can invoke the events out of order, as might happen on a network with some latency, or if multiple users update values in rapid succession.

 ### autoFlush

     @param {int|boolean} [delay] in milliseconds

-Automatically trigger a flush event after each operation.
-If a numeric delay is specified, this is an asynchronous event.
-If value is set to true, it is synchronous (flush is triggered immediately).
-Setting this to false disabled autoFlush
+Automatically trigger a `flush` after each operation.
+If a numeric delay is passed, the flush is performed asychronously after the delay.
+If `true` is passed, `flush` is triggered synchronously, immediately after data is changed or handlers are added.
+Passing `false` disables `autoFlush`

 ### failNext